Your Complete ADHD / ADD Diagnosis Guide

-In addition, general practitioners sometimes overlook co-existing, or comorbid, conditions with overlapping symptoms, such as learning disabilities, mood or anxiety disorders, or autism spectrum disorder.
+In addition, general practitioners sometimes overlook co-existing, or comorbid, conditions with overlapping symptoms, such as learning disabilities, mood disorders, or autism spectrum disorder.
 Professionals trained in diagnosing ADHD routinely screen for these problems.

 Any good ADHD diagnosis will begin with a clinical interview to gather the patient’s medical history.
 This is often supplemented with neuropsychological testing, which offers greater insight into strengths and weaknesses, and helps identify comorbid conditions.